 How to make the pecan butter at home

-Roast raw pecans (8oz) in the oven at 300F for about 7-9 minutes (until fragrant), process them on high speed in a food processor for few minutes, until creamy, and add 1/2 tsp cinnamon and a pinch of salt.
+Roast raw pecans (8oz) in the oven at 300F for about 7-9 minutes (until fragrant), process them on high speed in a food processor for a few minutes, until creamy, and add 1/2 tsp cinnamon and a pinch of salt.
 It’s that easy.
 And it’s the most delicious thing in the world.

 What about the lectin-free pie crust?